Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Harry George III over 1 year ago
+Harry George III almost 2 years ago

 Harry George III/50 Citizens Way - Apt # 604/Frederick 21701.
 I am a resident of the City of Frederick and am writing to voice MY SUPPORT for eliminating single use plastic bags and to encourage the use of reusable bags in our fine City.
 It is not uncommon to see news commentary about the buildup of plastic in our land and waterways.
 Here in Frederick the amount of plastic bags by the roadside and caught in trees and bushes is dismaying, to say the least.
 In addition to the litter and plastic pollution, I am increasingly concerned about micro-plastics and how it is negatively affecting environmental health (litter, as well as being ingested by fish and fowl and other animals) and human health.
 While we cannot solve all issues, this seems a fairly simple one to me: Ban a substance that we don't want in our environment and encourage the use of a reusable resource.
 I ENCOURAGE ADOPTION of this legislations.
 Respectfully.